-Members have 24 hr. access to the studio 7 days a week, 8am–12 am.
+Members have access to the studio 7 days a week, 8am–12 am.
 The door to the vestibule locks automatically at 10:00 pm for security reasons.
 You may continue to work until midnight but should take care not to get locked out after that time.
 Members may work in whichever space does NOT have a class, workshop or other scheduled activity.
 There are VERY FEW times during which both spaces are in active use.

 What if I need to work during a class time?

 We try hard to make sure that one space or another (upstairs or downstairs) is available for member use.
 If you absolutely MUST work in a space that has a class or workshop you MUST check with the instructor BEFORE the session begins.
 If the instructor is comfortable with you being there and sharing the space, then it is OK.
 Please use your best judgment about asking for this appropriately, in other words, don’t put the instructor in an awkward position and accept their decision.

 The studio has a digital calendar that can be accessed through “TEAM UP”.
 If you don’t have access to the digital calendar and you want it, let Judyth Stavans or Jessica Dubin know.

 If the studio is closed for a holiday, can I still work?

 Yes.
-Members have 24/7 access to the studio.
+Members have the same usual access to the studio.
 You may work independently but staff and volunteers may not be around to process clay or glaze, take payments or fire kilns during those times.